View more guides at Linux Wiki Guides

 The easiest method of submitting a laptop is simply by sending the details via e-mail to firstname.lastname@example.org.
 When submitting your laptop please provide as much of the details below as possible.

-Your name and if you would like us to publish it on the website.
+Your name and if you would like us to publish it on the site.

 Your e-mail address and if you would like us to publish it on the website.